gin66/FastAccelStepper/README.md

 build_flags = -Werror -Wall -DFAS_TIMER_MODULE=3
 ```

-For arduino users, the same can be done by defining the flag *before* including the `FastAccelStepperEngine.h` header (as per info ixil).
+For arduino users, the same can be done by defining the flag *before* including the `FastAccelStepperEngine.h` header (as per info ixil), but apparently to issue #50, this approach does not work for everyone:
 e.g.
 ```
 sketch.ino